FAQs

 • Can a well run out of water?

-Wells rarely completely 'run out' of water, but water levels can fluctuate due to seasonal changes, drought conditions, overuse, or changes in the aquifer.
-If water levels decrease significantly, solutions may include deepening the well or installing a water storage system.
+Wells rarely run dry, but water levels can fluctuate due to seasonal changes, drought, overuse, or shifts in the aquifer.
+Solutions may include deepening the well or installing a storage system.
+For expert guidance and well service, contact Hayes & Sims Drilling.

 • What is included in a complete well system?

-A standard well system typically includes the well and casing, a submersible pump, pressure tank, electrical connections, piping to the home or service line, trench and backfill work, and water testing.
+A standard water well system includes the well and casing, a submersible pump, a pressure tank, electrical connections, piping to the home, trenching and backfill, and water testing.
+If you need water well repair, contact us today.